sunilkumar71/Task-Management-application/README.md

 - Run SQL Server Management Studio (SSMS).
 - Open the Oritso.sql script file located in the extracted folder.
-- Execute the script to create the necessary database and tables.
+- Execute the SQL script to create the necessary database and tables.

 ---